 On September 11, 2020, a securities class action complaint was filed against us and our officers and directors in the Supreme Court of the State of New York, County of New York.
 An amended complaint was filed on February 1, 2021, which added as defendants the underwriters for our initial public offering.
 The plaintiff asserted claims under Sections 11 and 15 of the Securities Act of 1933 based on purported misstatements and omissions in Form F-1 registration statement for our initial public offering.
 The plaintiff brought his claims individually and on behalf of all other persons who acquired our American Depositary Shares pursuant and/or traceable to our initial public offering, and seeks compensatory damages, rescission, injunctive relief, and costs and expenses, including attorneys' fees and expert fees in unidentified amounts.
-On April 2, 2021, we, one of the underwriters for our initial public offering and certain of our directors and officers filed a joint motion to dismiss the plaintiff's amended complaint in its entirety and with prejudice.
-On February 16, 2022, the Court denied the motion to dismiss filed by us and certain of our officers and directors while it dismissed the action against the underwriter defendants.
-On February 28, 2022, we filed an answer to the amended complaint and a notice of appeal of the Court's decision denying the motion to dismiss.
-The litigation is ongoing.
+On August 15, 2022, the Court entered an order of preliminary approval of a settlement in the Action.
+The Court has approved the settlement and the case has been dismissed.
+Under the terms of the settlement, we paid an aggregate of US\$2.0 million in 2022 as a full and final settlement to resolve all claims that arise out of or relate to the subject matter of the class action as to all parties involved in the action.